-Expressing gratitude becomes an art when writing an honest and heartfelt thank you letter to volunteers.
-By and large, the commitment of volunteers as well as their generosity, and labor of love have a profound effect on the communities they serve and the organization.
+The show of gratitude can be considered an art.
+Hence, this should be reflected when writing a heartfelt thank you letter to volunteers.
+Volunteers’ commitment, generosity, and labour of love generally have a profound effect on the communities they serve and the organisation.

-- Nonprofits should personalize their thank you letters to volunteers.
+- Nonprofit organisations should address each thank you letter to individual volunteers.

 Best Ways to Express Gratitude to Nonprofit Volunteers